Centrally located; carefully stocked.

 So allow us to reintroduce ourselves.
 We are now St. Louis Art Supply, a community-driven business serving creative people from the whole St. Louis metropolitan area.
 Our focus on painting, drawing, reading, and writing remains the same, but our options have greatly expanded.
 If you stopped in to the South City store and didn't find what you needed, we invite you to give us another try.
 (And did we mention we're adding a coffee shop?)

-The new St. Louis Art Supply is “soft open” used to our new digs.
+The new St. Louis Art Supply is “soft open,” meaning we’re still working out a few kinks but we’re open for our regular business hours.
 Our grand opening weekend is planned for October 11th-13th.
 Come browse our colorful, reimagined inventory of 5000+ art supply, writing, and stationery products, or flip through one of our hand-selected books.
-Opening simultaneously is our new café, Cornflower Coffee & Tea.
+While you’re here, grab coffee and breakfast or lunch at Cornflower Coffee & Tea, our in-store café.

 Sign up for our email newsletter and we'll send you news about the retail store and coffee shop.